How can nonprofits compete when seeking qualified applicants?

 Recruitment is a time and labor-intensive process already.
 Incorporating new or additional steps can feel daunting.
 But it is well worth the effort.
 When we invest the time and energy to cast our recruitment net widely and welcome a broad variety of qualified candidates, we can attract outstanding people to advance our missions and serve our communities.
 In the end, we all benefit from more inclusive hiring practices.

 Jennifer Gwin has more than 20 years of experience as a nonprofit employee, volunteer, and board member.
 Her nonprofit career has focused on human resources and administration.
-She has both PHR and SHRM-CP certifications and has been in senior management roles since 2008.
-She currently works as the Director of Administration for the ReBuilding Center, a climate justice nonprofit, as well as serves as a volunteer Civil Service Commissioner for the East Clackamas County Unified Fire Districts.
+She has both PHR and SHRM-CP certifications.
+She currently works as the Director of Administration for The ReBuilding Center, a climate justice nonprofit, and is the Chair of the East Clackamas County Unified Fire Districts Civil Service Commission.

 Articles on Blue Avocado do not provide legal representation or legal advice and should not be used as a substitute for advice or legal counsel.
 Blue Avocado provides space for the nonprofit sector to express new ideas.
 Views represented in Blue Avocado do not necessarily express the opinion of the publication or its publisher.